- 1932-1963 (Creation)

 Name of creator

-Edward Pitman (ca. 1861-1941) operated a blacksmith shop at the corner of Highway 62 and Moira Road in West Huntingdon, Hastings County.
+Edward Pitman (ca. 1861-1941) operated a blacksmith shop at the corner of Highway 62 and Moira Road in West Huntingdon, Hastings County, Ontario.
 He and his wife Margaret Jane (nee Hicks; ca. 1860-1953) lived in a home beside the smithy with their children Jack, Jean and Georgia.
-The Pitman family continued to run a store after Ed's death in 1941; they subsequently moved to Belleville.
+The Pitman family continued to run a store after Ed's death in 1941; they subsequently moved to Belleville, Ontario.

 The account books were inherited by Ed's daughter Georgia Pitman (ca. 1909-2010), who later moved to Belleville.